Once you know what kind of PhD you're applying for, it's time to start writing.

 What's your idea?

-In PhD terminology, this is called your research question.
-It could be a theory you want to test, or a more open question, but you must be precise.
+This is known as your ‘research question'.
+It could be a theory you want to test, or a more open question, but be precise.
+You should include a title for your thesis in the proposal.

 What makes your idea relevant?